Taylor-S/Pomodoro-PWA/README.md

 # Pomodoro-PWA
-Built using IOnic + Angular
+Built using Ionic + Angular